 Treatment depends on how serious your preeclampsia is and how far along you are in your pregnancy.

 If you’re 37 weeks or more pregnant, your doctor probably will suggest you deliver your baby.
-But if it’s earlier in your pregnancy, she will treat your mild preeclampsia to give your baby more time in the womb; however if your preeclampsia is severe, delivery is the ultimate treatment.
+But if it’s earlier in your pregnancy, they will treat your mild preeclampsia to give your baby more time in the womb; however if your preeclampsia is severe, delivery is the ultimate treatment.

 If you have mild preeclampsia, you’ll have checkups more often -- once or twice a week.
 You’ll also have more tests.
 Your doctor may ask you to check your blood pressure at home.